How the Growing Electric Vehicle Market Impacts Roadside

 Source: Car & Driver

-Further, Agero roadside data also finds that less 1.5% of electric car drivers run out of charge and contact Agero for support annually, far less frequently then out of gas requests for drivers of combustion engine vehicles.
+Further, Agero roadside data also finds that less 1.5% of electric car drivers run out of charge and contact Agero for support annually.
 That being said, for electric vehicle requests, out of charge still represents 25% of the roadside requests annually.

 Implications for Roadside